Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Check to be sure the accurate text and icon appear.
 1. Navigate to the **Profile** page.
 1. Click on any favorited recipe in the **10 Recently Favorited Recipes** section and go to that recipe's page.
-1. Check for appropriate favorite status and icon.
+1. Check for the appropriate favorite status and icon.
 1. Click on **Favorite** or its icon.
 1. Check for appropriate favorite status and icon.
 1. Navigate to the **Profile** page.